WelbornGroup/Documentation/README.md

 This is where we keep general documentation for the tasks and software used in the group!

-Start here (link the new workflow doc) for a tutorial on preparing a protein for Tinker MD simulations

 There is an older workflow still available here (link workflow)

+Start here for a tutorial on preparing a protein system for Tinker MD simulations